2023: CUPP Alleges Plot to Stop Use of BVAS, Sack INEC Chair

 Udora Orizu in Abuja

-The Coalition of United Political Parties (CUPP) on Wednesday alleged that there were moves to use a secret Court action to stop the use of the Bimodal Voter Accreditation System (BVAS) machine in the upcoming 2023 general election.
+The Coalition of United Political Parties (CUPP), yesterday, alleged that there were moves to use a secret court action to stop the use of the Bimodal Voter Accreditation System (BVAS) machine in the upcoming 2023 general election and also remove the National Chairman of the Independent National Electoral Commission (INEC), Professor Mahmood Yakubu.

-Addressing a press conference in Abuja, the Spokesperson of the opposition parties, Ikenga Imo Ugochinyere said their vigilance team following credible intelligence discovered the Suit at the Owerri Federal High Court where it was filed since the 24th August, 2022.
+Addressing a world press conference in Abuja, spokesperson of the opposition parties, Ikenga Imo Ugochinyere, said their vigilance team following credible intelligence, discovered the Suit at the Owerri Federal High Court, where it was filed since the 24th August, 2022.

-The parties further alleged that the Chairman of Independent National Electoral Commission (INEC), Prof. Mahmood Yakubu was under pressure for the commission to announce a change to the Commission’s stance on the compulsory use of the BVAS machine for accreditation or get sacked as Chairman of the Commission.
+The parties further alleged that Yakubu was under pressure for the commission to announce a change to its hard stance on the compulsory use of the BVAS machine for accreditation or get sacked as Chairman of the Commission.

-“We call on international partners, local and international observer groups, civil society and the general public to help it and protect democracy as the success of any of these plots will erode the integrity and credibility of the electoral process and deny Nigerians the sovereign right to freely choose their leaders.”
+“We call on international partners, local and international observer groups, civil society and the general public to help it and protect democracy as the success of any of these plots will erode the integrity and credibility of the electoral process and deny Nigerians the sovereign right to freely choose their leaders,” CUPP said.